datacenter/AryaLogger/README.rst

 of the Python standard library.
 Here is a basic list of those modules:

 1. acicobra - Not yet available on Pypi
-2. arya - Not yet available on Pypi
+2. arya - available on Pypi
 3. SimpleAciUiLogServer - available on Pypi

 Installing Dependancies
 +++++++++++++++++++++++

-The two difficult dependancies to install are aray and acicobra.
+The difficult dependancy at this point is acicobra as it is not on Pypi yet.

 Installing acicobra
 """""""""""""""""""